burnsie85/metis_bootcamp_repo/curriculum/project-01/git-1/submissions.md

 1. Create a public repo for each project on Github.
 2. Clone the repo onto your local computer.
 3. Code up your project, going through the add -> commit -> push process as needed.
-4. Submit the URL of the repo through the Student Submissions Google Form.
+4. Submit the URL of the repo through your designated [Student Submissions Google Form](https://github.com/thisismetis/onl20_ds4/blob/master/curriculum/project-01/git-1/submissions.md#student-submissions-google-form).

 # Part 2: Submitting Challenges and Investigation Slides